(See also Overview of Blood Vessel Disorders of the Liver.)

 Severe heart failure causes blood to back up from the heart into the inferior vena cava (the large vein that carries blood from the lower parts of the body to the heart).
 Such congestion increases pressure in the inferior vena cava and other veins that carry blood to it, including the hepatic veins (which drain blood from the liver).
 If this pressure is high enough, the liver becomes engorged (congested) with blood and malfunctions.

-Most people do not have any symptoms.
+Most people do not have any symptoms beyond their complaints related to heart failure.
 In other people, the congested liver causes abdominal discomfort, which is usually mild.
 The liver (in the upper right part of the abdomen) is tender and enlarged.
 In severe cases, the skin and whites of the eyes may turn yellow—a disorder called jaundice.
 Fluid may accumulate in the abdomen—a disorder called ascites.
 The spleen also tends to enlarge.
 If congestion is severe and chronic, liver damage or even severe scarring (cirrhosis) develops.

 Management focuses on treating the heart failure.
 Such treatment may restore normal liver function.